Money (That's What I Want): Other versions

 The song has been covered by many artists, with several of the versions appearing in a variety of charts.
-In 1964, a single by the Kingsmen reached no. 16 on the Billboard Hot 100 and No. 6 on the US R&B charts in 1964, A version by Jennell Hawkins reached No. 17 in the R&B charts in 1962.
-Jr. Walker & the All Stars reached No. 52 on the Hot 100 and number 35 on the R&B charts in 1966 and Bern Elliott and the Fenmen reached No. 14 on the UK Singles Chart in November 1963.
+In 1964, a single by the Kingsmen from their album The Kingsmen In Person reached No. 16 on the Billboard Hot 100, No. 6 on the US R&B charts, and No. 24 in Canada in 1964.
+A version by Jennell Hawkins reached No. 17 in the R&B charts in 1962.
+Junior Walker & the All Stars' cover from their album Road Runner reached No. 52 on the Hot 100 and number 35 on the R&B charts in 1966 and Bern Elliott and the Fenmen reached No. 14 on the UK Singles Chart in November 1963.
 The song was also a staple for British beat bands.

+Charli XCX released a cover of the song as a bonus track on her second studio album, Sucker (2014).

+An instrumental cover of the song appears as the main gameplay theme of the Bally pinball table Junk Yard.

+The Supremes recorded the song in 1966 for their album The Supremes A' Go-Go, which became the first Number One album by an all-female group.